evandough/enterprise-endpoint-infra/infrastructure-automation/README.md

 ARM template that deploys a Windows Server 2019 Domain Controller and Windows 10 client in an isolated Azure virtual network for Active Directory lab environments.

 ## TL;DR
--This is a test lab environment - beef up security controls for production use.
+- This is a test lab environment - beef up security controls for production use.
 Future revisions will be made.
 - Update variables in `template.json` and `deploy.yaml` before deployment!

 ## Resources Created